Hercules Dome

 Because drilling will not begin for a few years, there is ample time to consider getting involved in the science and in other aspects of the project.

-Hercules Dome Workshop and US Ice Core Community Meeting, 2025
+Hercules Dome Workshop and US Ice Core Community Meeting 2025

+We will host a 1/2-day Hercules Dome workshop to update the community on logistics planning and coordination of Hercules Dome science.
+Those planning to submit proposals to be part of the Hercules Dome ice-core ice-analysis team are strongly encouraged to attend.
+This is expected to be the first of a regular annual PI meeting for Hercules Dome.
 The Hercules Dome Workshop is part of our fourth annual US Ice Core Community Meeting (IceCOMM), to be held May 12-14, 2025, at the University of Minnesota.
 The Community Meeting is intended for anyone interested in ice core science or related fields, including ice-core analysis, ice or subglacial drilling, glacier geophysics that supports or depends on ice core records, paleoclimate, and contemporary climate and ice sheet change.
+Details on hotel rooms, travel support, and other aspects of the meeting and workshop will be publicized in or before February 2025.
+To ensure you do not miss announcements, we recommend joining the Hercules Dome mailing list.